Skip to main content

 Sharon J. Pryse - An Atlanta native, Sharon Jones Pryse attended the University of Tennessee and has never considered leaving Knoxville.
 After graduating with a Finance degree, she began as a clerk in the Trust Department of Valley Fidelity Bank.
 While still in her twenties, she became the bank’s youngest senior vice president; then at age 35, founded The Trust Company.
 Today, The Trust Company manages over $4 billion in assets and employs 100 people across three cities.
 Sharon’s long-standing community commitment includes social service, the arts, economic development, and education.
 She has served as board chair for the Knoxville Chamber, Leadership Knoxville, YMCA, United Way, and has also chaired United Way’s annual fundraising campaign.
 Sharon supports the university that made Knoxville her home and has previously held a position on the University of Tennessee Board of Trustees and Board of Directors for the U.T.
 Foundation.
 Personally, she is an avid traveler, yet always happily heads home to her garden on the Tennessee River.
 She is married to her husband, Joe, and has 3 stepchildren, 5 grandchildren, and 4 great-grandchildren.

-Mark & Linda Quick
+Linda & Mark Quick

 Read About